Peebese/exxon-stocks/README.md

 # Instructions

-Note: You will need a database configuired, this allows the app in import the data from the csv to the database The database migration and csv import will happen automatically after you run Composer Install. ** You Need to update the `.env` with our database configuration in order for the migration and input to work.
+Note: You will need a database configuired, this allows the app in import the data from the csv to the database The database migration and csv import will happen automatically after you run Composer Install. ** You Need to update the `.env` with your database configuration in order for the migration and import to work.

 1) copy .env.example to .env
 2) add database config details in .env